 If they are unable to deal with your concern to your satisfaction, you may then ask that the matter be formally investigated under our Complaints Procedure.

-If the complaint remains unresolved, it will at your request be escalated to our dedicated Complaints Team led by David Harrington who is our Designated Complaints Handling Partner.
+If the complaint remains unresolved, it will at your request be escalated to our dedicated Complaints Team led by Jonathan Watts who is our Designated Complaints Handling Officer.
 The complaint will be reviewed and further investigations may be carried out, if deemed necessary.
 We will write to you within 28 calendar days of receiving your request for review and confirm our final position on your complaint and explain our reasons.

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.
 The Legal Ombudsman cannot deal with all complaints and will only deal with complaints from members of the public, certain very small businesses, charities, clubs and trusts.
 The Legal Ombudsman will tell you whether they are able to deal with your complaint.